Link (The Legend of Zelda): The Legend of Zelda series

 Link appears in Tears of the Kingdom, a direct sequel to the previous game released in 2023, which is set in the same version of Hyrule.
 Link loses his right arm after being attacked by a substance called Gloom and is saved by the spirit Rauru who grafts his own arm onto Link.
 This new arm plays a major role as the source of his abilities.
 It was designed to distinguish him from previous iterations, as the theme of "hands" was chosen as a key recurring aspect of the game for creating items as well as cooperating with other characters.
-Link's abilities include the Recall ability, which rewinds an object's movement, the Fuse ability, which merges objects to create new weapons, the Ultrahand ability, which enables the construction of vehicles, and the Ascend ability, which enables Link to ascend through ceilings.
+Link's abilities include the Recall ability, which rewinds an object's movement, the Fuse ability, which merges objects to create new weapons, the Ultrahand ability, which enables the construction of vehicles and structures, and the Ascend ability, which enables Link to rise through ceilings.
 In the main quest line, Link also obtains Autobuild, which gives the ability to rebuild vehicles automatically without needing to manually build with Ultrahand.

 Echoes of Wisdom (2024) is the first mainline Zelda game to feature Zelda rather than Link as the player character.
 Despite being originally intended as the protagonist, Link was ultimately replaced by Zelda as Aonuma felt that his sword fighting skills were not compatible with the copy and paste mechanism at the core of the game's echoes concept.
 The game begins with Link being playable in a sequence in which he saves Zelda from Ganon but is sucked through a portal into another dimension.
 Link makes numerous appearances throughout the game, both in real form and as an Echo mini boss.
 He also accompanies Zelda in the final dungeon and boss fight.